iv-org/matrix-ai-moderator/README.md

 1. When a new member joins the room:
    - Their username is checked for inappropriate content
    - If inappropriate, they are banned immediately
-   - If appropriate, they are added to a temporary watchlist (60 minutes)
+   - If appropriate, they are added to a monitoring list for the specified duration

-2. For messages from new members:
+2. For messages from monitored members:
    - The content is checked for inappropriate material
+   - If inappropriate:
-   - If inappropriate, the message is deleted and the user is banned
+     - The message is deleted
+     - First offense: User receives a warning
+     - Second offense: User is banned
-   - If appropriate, the message remains
+   - If appropriate:
+     - Message count is incremented
+     - Once the required number of valid messages is reached, monitoring is removed

+3. Warning System:
+   - First inappropriate message: Warning message with 24-hour expiration
+   - Second inappropriate message: Immediate ban
+   - Warnings expire after 24 hours

 ## Note

-The bot uses OpenAI's GPT-3.5-turbo model for content moderation.
-Make sure you have sufficient API credits and understand the costs associated with API usage.
+The bot in the Invidious room uses Mistral AI hosted in Europe for content moderation.
+They claim to not store the content sent to their servers, see their privacy policy: https://mistral.ai/terms/#privacy-policy